3centroids/special-waffle/README.md

 > **NOTE**
-> In the following days this will get archived and rewritten in bash (Linux, macOS) and possibly batch (Windows).
+> Due to portability issues, the repository is going to be archived.
+A simpler version written in `bash` is [here](https://github.com/3centroids/glowing-carnival)!

 # local-test